Rob's Blog

 My clipart has been used for websites, logos, t-shirts, posters, and many other purposes, but this is the first time that I know of it being used to illustrate soap!

-I don’t know how it was done, you will have to visit a canuck in Oz and to find out how to do it for yourself.
+I don’t know how it was done, you will have to visit a canuck in Oz to find out how to do it for yourself.

 To see the original clipart images, go to the gymnastics clipart page.